mo8codes/Azad1N/JOURNAL.md

 - Add tool head to BOM
 - Add tool head to CAD
 - Design motherboard and power supply(Aim to meet requirements: good motors that support microstepping and usb-c power and ethernet/usb-c data transfer with a interface on device as opposed to a screen)
-- Add those to CAD
+- Add those to CAD and BOM